 The leader of the Council appoints an Executive - a team of councillors with specific responsibilities.
 They are;

-Richard Watts, Leader of The council
+Richard Watts, Leader of the Council

-Janet Burgess, MBE, Deputy Leader and Executive member for Health and Social Care
+Janet Burgess MBE, Deputy Leader and Executive Member for Health and Social Care

-Andy Hull, Executive Member for Finance Performance and Community Safety
+Andy Hull, Executive Member for Finance, Performance and Community Safety

-Diarmaid Ward, Executive Member for Housing Development
+Diarmaid Ward, Executive Member for Housing and Development

-Asima Shaikh, Executive member for Economic Development
+Asima Shaikh, Executive Member for Inclusive Economy and Jobs

 Claudia Webbe, Executive Member for Environment and Transport